rsvihladremio/dremio-diagnostic-collector/README.md

 ### Scripting - Dremio on-prem

-Specific executors that you want to collect from with the `-e` flag and coordinators with the `-c` flag.
+Specify executors that you want include in diagnostic collection with the `-e` flag and coordinators with the `-c` flag.
 Specify SSH user, and SSH key to use.

 For SSH based communication to VMs or Bare Metal hardware: